Social media is an important part of your business. It gives the world a window into your business's offerings, branding and unique voice.

 Based on the above, your employees can become your company's biggest promoters.
 You can encourage your staff to post on behalf of the company from their personal accounts.
 This sounds like a good idea in theory, but is difficult for many companies to execute well.

-"If companies are focused on turning employees into billboards, [employees don't] understand what's in it for them," said Jason Seiden, CEO of employer branding tool Brand Amper.
+"If companies are focused on turning employees into billboards, [employees don't] understand what's in it for them," said Jason Seiden, co-founder of Brand Amper and current head of strategic development at Lever.
 "Companies don't explain why it's good for employees to promote the company."

 "Let the company's brand do its work for you," he told Business News Daily.
 "You don't even have to brag [when making a professional request].
 You look good by association."